Gyeongmin47/KoCHET-A-Korean-Cultural-Heritage-corpus-for-Entity-related-Tasks/README.md

-# KoCHET: a Korean Cultural Heritage corpus for Entity-related Tasks [Accepted at COLING 2022]
+# KoCHET: A Korean Cultural Heritage corpus for Entity-related Tasks [Accepted at COLING 2022]

-We propose :kr: _**KoCHET benchmark dataset v 1.0**_ :kr: Korean cultural heritage corpus for entity-related tasks, named entity recognition (NER), relation extraction (RE), and entity typing (ET).
+We propose :kr: _**KoCHET dataset v 1.0**_ :kr: Korean cultural heritage corpus for entity-related tasks, named entity recognition (NER), relation extraction (RE), and entity typing (ET).

 This research was conducted within the framework of the project "_Development of Intelligent Curation and Service Platform-based Digital Asset for Immersive Cultural Heritage_" presented in the South Korean Ministry of Culture.